wiresock/proxifyre/README.md

 ## Quick Start Guide

-This guide provides step-by-step instructions on how to set up and run the Local SOCKS5 Proxy Router application.
+This guide provides step-by-step instructions on how to set up and run the ProxiFyre application.

 ### Pre-installation Steps